 The adopted Traffic Level of Service (LOS) Standards are presented in Chapter 3.
 The monitoring process will identify if there are any locations on the CMP Roadway System (see Chapter 2) that do not meet their LOS standard.
 Deficiency plans will then need to be prepared for these locations.
-As noted in Chapter 7, a total of two deficient segments have been identified through the 2009 Monitoring.
+As noted in Chapter 7, a total of one deficient segment have been identified through the 2011 Monitoring.
 These deficiencies will be addressed through the Countywide Deficiency Plan.